ibm-public-cos/crs-docs/pages/how-to/endpoints.md

 Types of endpoint:

+* **Private endpoints** are available for requests originating from Kubernetes clusters, bare metal servers, virtual servers, and other cloud storage services.
+Private endpoints provide better performance and do not incur charges for any outgoing or incoming bandwidth even if the traffic is cross regions or across data centers. **Whenever possible, it is best to use a private endpoint.**
-* **Public endpoints** can be accessed from anywhere and charges are assessed on outgoing bandwidth.
+* **Public endpoints** can accept requests from anywhere and charges are assessed on outgoing bandwidth.
 Incoming bandwidth is free.
-Public endpoints should be used for access not originating from a SoftLayer data center.
+Public endpoints should be used for access not originating from an IBM Cloud computing resource.  **Note**: Cloud Foundry applications are unable to access the private network, so data transfer is metered and charged at standard public network bandwidth rates.
-* **Private endpoints** can be accessed by customers running Virtual Machines or Bare Metal Servers on SoftLayer.
-Private endpoints do not incur charges for any outgoing or incoming bandwidth even if the traffic is cross regions or across data centers.
-Customers with workloads running in a SoftLayer data center in Dallas, San Jose, or Washington, DC should use the endpoint for that same city.
-Customers with existing workloads running in a remote SoftLayer data center should use the US Region endpoint.

-{% include important.html content="Bluemix infrastructure offerings are connected to a three-tiered network, segmenting public, private, and management traffic.
-Infrastructure on a customer's Bluemix account may transfer data between one another across the private network at no cost.
-Infrastructure offerings (such as bare metal servers, virtual servers, and cloud storage) connect to other applications and services in the Bluemix catalog (such as Watson services, containers, runtimes) across the public network, so data transfer between those two types of offerings is  metered and charged at standard public network bandwidth rates." %}

 ### US Cross Region Endpoints